swttt/com.swttt.homeydash/README.md

 - Changed the settings page with links (new urls to access the dashboard!)
 - Default pages are stored local (every dashboard can have it's own default page)
 - Added a setting to dimm the dashboard on idle (default 5 seconds, can be disabled)
+- Drag and drop for pages and widgets in setup->pages page (to change order)
+- Background image is the same as homey it's background

 **Version 0.0.4**